tetris245/tetris245/README.md

 Changes for future version

+* New command: hear (hearingmode) to force a specific hearing mode.
+The mode is specified by a number between 0 and 5.
 * New command: talk, which merges talkbaby and talkgag commands, and gives more options of gag talk sent to the server
 * Renamed the old gagtalk command as gagcode and improved it by using lillyBC gagspeak function (https://github.com/lillyBC/bcTampermonkeys):
   - works now also against deafness